 A noteworthy point about Chase Paymentech is that it’s one of the few processors to return interchange fees on refund transactions, meaning that when businesses refund money to a customer, Chase Paymentech refunds interchange fees to the business.
 As we’ve explained in detail in this article, most processors do not return the fees refunded at interchange to a business when it issues a refund.

 The snippet below is taken from a Chase interchange-plus statement and shows that the business issued a refund of $12.
 As you can see from the statement, Chase is allowing the business to receive interchange credits for refunds.

 They don’t always do it, but we’ve noticed it relatively more on Chase interchange-plus statements than other processors.

 At CardFellow, interchange refunds are a requirement for certified quotes placed through our marketplace.
 If you choose your processor through CardFellow, you will benefit from interchange refunds when you refund payment to a customer.
 We’d like to see Chase Paymentech (and other processors) commit to regularly refunding interchange fees when businesses issue refunds to customers, but we do acknowledge that Chase Paymentech is a step ahead of many processors since they do sometimes issue interchange refunds.

 Chase Paymentech has the ability to offer you a competitive processing solution, or a not-so-competitive solution.
 Sign up to request a quote from Chase Paymentech through CardFellow to see how their offer for your specific business stacks up.

 Have you used Chase Paymentech for processing credit cards at your business?
-Tell others about your experience!
+Leave a review!

 Unlike verified reviews which are validated by CardFellow, web reviews can be submitted by anyone viewing this profile.
 While we validate these reviews as best we can, CardFellow does not verify that a reviewer is using or has used a processor's service.